SanityMinds/BobAI/README.md

 do "``pip3 uninstall discord.py``" if its already installed

-replace the tokens in the code with your own tokens to get a "zukijourney" token you must go to: [zukijourney](https://zukijourney.com/) replace every instance of "``DISCORD_TOKEN``" with your discord token replace every instance of "``ZUKIJOURNEY_TOKEN``" with your zukijourney token
+replace the tokens in the code with your own tokens to get a "zukijourney" token you must go to: [zukijourney](https://zukijourney.com/) (current code uses ELECTRON HUB) replace every instance of "``DISCORD_TOKEN``" with your discord token replace every instance of "``ZUKIJOURNEY_TOKEN``" with your zukijourney token